 - Looking for faster storage?
 Best SSD for Xbox Series X and Series S: Expand your game collection freely

 Frankly, with the outlandish patch sizes deployed in recent times by the likes of Call of Duty: Warzone, you might just be updating a game, not even getting a new one, and still run out of space.
 An external hard drive can be a superb answer to that problem, letting you store potentially hundreds more games without needing to re-download them if you want to play.

-Now we also know that the upcoming Xbox Series S is likely to arrive with just 500GB of space on its SSD, so even in the next generation you'll still be wanting some more storage, for our money.
+Now we also know that the Xbox Series S arrives with just 500GB of space on its SSD, so even in the next generation you'll still be wanting some more storage, for our money.

 We've gathered some of the very best on the market, right here, for you to choose from if you're looking for a bit more space.

 Our pick of the best Xbox hard drives to buy today

 Seagate 2TB Xbox Game Drive

 While a single terabyte might seem like a rational amount of storage (and it is!), we think 2TB is an amount that will serve most people perfectly, letting them completely forget about the risk of it filling up.

 Seagate's drive is solidly priced and we like its bold colour scheme, which makes it hard to lose.
 It's also nice and fast, and really easy to use, a winning combination.